ymunemasa/data-tutorials/tutorials/hortonworks/introducing-apache-hadoop-to-java-developers/tutorial.md

 ### Introduction

-In this tutorial for Hadoop Developers, we will explore the core concepts of Apache Hadoop and write a MapReduce Program.
+In this tutorial for Hadoop Developers, we will explore the core concepts of Apache Hadoop and examine the process of writing a MapReduce Program.

 ## Pre-Requisite